KevLeng/EntityDetection-and-Naming-HandsOn/labs/lab1/README.md

 6. Start Easy Travel - UEM - Standard senario

 7. Check Host appears in Dynatrace and has the appropriate HostGroup assigned.
-8. Repeat above instructions for Production server.
+8. Repeat above instructions for Staging server.

+Please ensure you set the hostgroup to Staging for the Staging server.

 :arrow_up: [Back to TOC](/README.md)